Unit 6 - Practice Quiz

 20 In BERT, what represents the aggregate representation of the entire sequence, often used for classification?

-A. The average of all token embeddings
+A. The embedding of the last token

-B. The embedding of the last token
+B. The output embedding of the [SEP] token

-D. The output embedding of the [CLS] token
+D. The average of all token embeddings

 21 Which of the following is a solution to the 'Blandness' problem (generic responses like 'I don't know') in generative chatbots?